jayofdoom/realtek-r8152-unchanged/readme.md

 I don't know.
 I check for updates periodically, and often the versions are higher.
-As far as I can tell, there's no log of all releases made so I just archive what I need to pacakge in Gentoo.
+As far as I can tell, there's no log of all releases made so I just archive what I need to package in Gentoo.